Beginner’s Guide To Setting Up And Using A BBQ Smoker

 Spritzing can be done periodically throughout the cooking process, usually every 30 minutes to an hour.
 It’s important not to overdo it, as excessive spritzing can cool down the meat and lengthen the cooking time.

-See also How To Achieve The Perfect BBQ Crust
+See also How To Create The Ultimate Charred Crust On Your Steaks

 Creating smoke rings